kesin-c/cse15l-lab-reports/lab-report-1-week-2.md

 # **Lab Report 1**
 ***
 ## Installing VScode
-<p>To download VScode, you would need to go to their [website](https://code.visualstudio.com/download) where you would choose one to download based on the operating system of your computer.
-After it is downloaded, run the installer and follow the steps on it, you should be set when the process is over.</p>
+To download VScode, you would need to go to their [website](https://code.visualstudio.com/download) where you would choose one to download based on the operating system of your computer.
+After it is downloaded, run the installer and follow the steps on it, you should be set when the process is over.

 ![Image](Screenshot%202022-04-17%20230823.png)